 - Normal Display self-explanatory - Staged this is the default mode when creating a new trunked system.
-"Staged" trunked systems are only viewable by administrators. - Depreciated this status is used to "delete" a trunked system.
-"Depreciated" trunked systems are not normally visible in the database but may be returned in search results. - Policy No Display this status indicates that a previously created system has been blocked due to a data removal request.
+"Staged" trunked systems are only viewable by administrators.
+This mode should only be used during the brief period when creating a new trunked system in the database.
+The system should be moved to the "Normal Display" mode as soon as the data is setup. - Depreciated this status is used to "delete" a trunked system.
+"Depreciated" trunked systems are not normally visible in the database but may be returned in search results. - Policy No Display - this status indicates that a previously created system has been blocked due to a data removal request.
 This status is no longer used under the current data removal policy.